SkygearIO/features/features/64-chat-offline-cache/fetch_message_after_message.md

 ### Server

-- Also accept param `afterMessage` in fetchMessages API
+- Also accept param `afterMessage` in fetchMessagesAfter API

-- fetchMessages API should also return the ID of one newer message.
+- fetchMessagesAfter API should also return the ID of one newer message.
 So the client can tell if the API call has fetched the latest message already.
 Togther with `previous_message`, the client can also determine if it needs to fetch older message.

 ### SDK

-- Add fetchMessages API for accepting param `afterMessage`
+- Add fetchMessagesAfter API for accepting param `afterMessage`

 ```
 // Promise
-func fetchMessages(conversation, afterMessage, limit, order) -> Promise
+func fetchMessagesAfter(conversation, afterMessage, limit, order) -> Promise

 // Non-Promise
-func fetchMessages(conversation, afterMessage, limit, order, callback)
+func fetchMessagesAfter(conversation, afterMessage, limit, order, callback)
 ```